raiyan12999/library-management-api/README.md

 # Library Management API

 This project is a **Library Management System API** developed using Django and Django REST Framework (DRF).
 It provides functionality for managing books, borrowing, and returning operations, with distinct permissions for administrators and general users.
+JWT authentication is implemented for secure access control.

 ## Features

+- **JWT Authentication**: Secures API endpoints using JSON Web Tokens.
 - **User Authentication**: Supports user login and authentication using Django's built-in `User` model.
 - **Book Management**: CRUD operations for books with permissions.
   - Administrators can perform full CRUD operations.